rodneyxr/docker-stats/README.md

   ffatoolkit [command]

 Available Commands:
-  analyze     Analyze a dockerfile or directory full of dockerfiles help        Help about any command info        Show information about a docker GitHub repository list        A brief description of your command rank        Ranks the number of occurrences for each run binary executed by the docker RUN command update      Updates/downloads the results using the GitHub REST API
+  help        Help about any command info        Show information about dockerfiles from GitHub repositories list        Lists the Dockerfiles found in each repo in the repo file rank        Ranks the number of occurrences for each run binary executed by the docker RUN command translate   Translate scripts to FFAL update      Updates/downloads the repo cache

 Flags:
   -h, --help                 help for ffatoolkit